alexeygorelov/anki-manual-ru/browsing.md

     deck:'myDeck'

 The search syntax is the same as used when searching in the browser.
-Please see the [searching](searching.md) section for more information.
+For more information, see [Searching](searching.md).

 You can click one of the links in the search results list to display the duplicate notes in that set.
-If the search brings up a large number of duplicates, you may wish to instead click the Tag Duplicates button, which will tag all matching notes with "duplicate."
+If the search brings up a large number of duplicates, you may wish to instead click the **Tag Duplicates** button, which will tag all matching notes with *duplicate*.
 You can then search for this tag in the browser and handle them all from the same screen.

 ## Other Menu Items

 Some other items in the menus:

-_Reschedule_ allows you to move cards to the end of the new card queue, or reschedule them as a review card on a given date.
+**Reschedule** allows you to move cards to the end of the new card queue, or reschedule them as a review card on a given date.
 The second option is useful if you have imported already-learnt material, and you want to start it off with higher initial intervals.
 For example, choosing 60 and